zkochan/zkochan.github.io/_posts/2017-05-14-pnpms-strictness-helps-to-avoid-silly-bugs.md

 You might not use pnpm.
 But please, publish valid packages.
 If you don't use pnpm, use some tooling like [dependency-check](https://www.npmjs.com/package/dependency-check) to be sure that you have a valid package.

+## Do you want to give pnpm a try?

+Just install pnpm via npm: `npm install -g pnpm`.
+And use it instead of npm whenever you want to install something: `pnpm i foo`.

+Also you can read more info at the [pnpm GitHub repo](https://github.com/pnpm/pnpm) or [pnpm.js.org](https://pnpm.js.org/).
+You can follow [pnpm on Twitter](https://twitter.com/pnpmjs) or ask for help at the [pnpm Gitter Chat Room](https://gitter.im/pnpm/pnpm).